kyma-project/examples/metrics-otlp/README.md

 ## Install the gateway

-1. Deploy the gateway
+1. Deploy the gateway.

-   Deploy an otel-collector using the upstream helm chart with prepared [values](./metrics-gateway-values.yaml).
-The values file is defining a pipeline for receiving OTLP metrics, is enriching them with resource attributes fullfilling the kubernetes semantic conventions, and then exports them to a custom OTLP backend.
+   Deploy an Otel Collector using the upstream Helm chart with a prepared [values](./metrics-gateway-values.yaml).
+The values file defines a pipeline for receiving OTLP metrics, enriches them with resource attributes that fulfil the Kubernetes semantic conventions, and then exports them to a custom OTLP backend.

-   As this instructions are not providing any backend, the following command sets the backend configuration with placeholders `myEndpoint` and `myToken` which needs to get adjusted to your needs.
-Be aware of, that a token should be provided using a Secret which gets mounted via the `extraEnvs` parameter.
-As this cannot be passed via the command itself in an easy way, please consider using a dedicated additional values.yaml file for that.
+   Because these instructions don't provide any backend, the following command sets the backend configuration with placeholders `myEndpoint` and `myToken`.
+Adjust them to your needs.
+It's recommended that you provide a token using a Secret, which is mounted with the `extraEnvs` parameter.
+Because the parameter  cannot be passed with the command easily, use a dedicated additional `values.yaml` file for that.

    ```bash
    helm upgrade metrics-gateway open-telemetry/opentelemetry-collector --version 0.47.0 --install --namespace $KYMA_NS \